3.9K 2.7K 576 4.9K

 How to Start A Journal

 1 Choose a journal that speaks to you.
 This is the first fun step in the process.
-If you become a regular journal keeper, you will repeat this step each time you fill another journal.
+If you become a regular journal keeper, you will repeat this step each time you fill a journal.
 You can shop journals from the comfort of your own home by clicking here.

 2 Choose a topic.
 Depending on the type of journal you decided to start, the topic may be specific (i.e. fitness tracking) or broad (i.e. brain dump